Intervention/docs/httpauth/v5/api/authenticator.md

 > public Authenticator::secure(?string $message = null): void

-After you created a HTTP authenticator instance, you have to call `secure()` to secure the resource by checking for credentials.
+After you create an HTTP authenticator instance, you need to call `secure()` to secure the resource by checking for credentials.
 Otherwise nothing will happen.

-By calling `Authenticator::secure()` the server ask the user for a username and a password.
-If the credentials are entered incorretly a HTTP status code 401 is sent and the use will not be able to access the resource.
+By calling `Authenticator::secure()` the server asks the user for a username and a password.
+If the credentials are entered incorrectly, an HTTP status code 401 is sent and the user will not be able to access the resource.

-The method optionally accepts a character string as content that is displayed to the user if the verification fails.
-HTML content can also be transferred here or output from template engines can be used.
+The method optionally accepts a string as content that is displayed to the user if verification fails.
+HTML content can also be passed here or output from template engines can be used.

 #### Parameters